SAP Hybris E-Commerce EOL: How to Migrate to Composable Commerce in 2026

 So, what’s the alternative?

-Enter the MACH principles—the key to building a flexible, agile commerce architecture that empowers businesses to tailor their technology stack to meet evolving needs.
+Enter the MACH principles—the key to building a flexible, agile commerce architecture that empowers businesses to tailor their technology stack to meet changing business requirements.

 Microservices